10up/wp-scanner-action/README.md

 # Examples

-## Install Composer dependencies before scanning
+## Basic example with Composer dependencies

 This example assumes that you have a `wp-content` based repository and uses [Patchstack](https://patchstack.com/) as the API provider.